Nyumanzi Refugee Settlement: Background

-239,335 refugees from South Sudan are being hosted in this refugee settlement of Nyumanzi refugee settlement.
+239,335 refugees from South Sudan are being hosted in refugee settlements in Adjumani District.

-Healthcare Services
+Healthcare services

 The settlement is served by one government-run Health Centre III and various private health facilities owned by refugees and nationals.

 Education

 Nyumanzi refugee settlement though being the largest in Adjumani District has only 6 schools in total with three being primary schools and the rest preschools, where more than 4,000 children go everyday, these schools where all established by the Building Tomorrow one NGO that has greatly being supporting Education in Adjumani and part of South Sudan.

 The settlement also has 1 secondary school and 1 technical school, run by Windle Trust (now Windle International Uganda) and Norwegian Refugees Council respectively.

 Water and sanitation

 In August 2014, LWF - Lutheran World Federation signed an agreement with UNICEF, aimed at reducing waterborne disease and supply strains.

 Violence in the settlement

 In December 2019, a violent clash occurred between the refugees and the host tribe which left 2 refugees dead, many injured and an unknown number of the host tribesmen seriously injured.
 This was sparked by claims that a local Ma'di businessman was killed by refugees.